 Gd models the power loss due to the rotation of dipoles under the alternating field.

-fgd is a cut-off frequency.
+fgd is a non-negative cut-off frequency.

 If fgd is not set, or if fgd is set to 0, then G(f) keeps a linear dependency on the frequency.
 In the W-element, the default fgd is zero (that is, G(f) does not use the fgd value).